VictorAw/Text-Categorizer/README.md

 Challenges of the project include:

-- Deciding how to reduce a text excerpt into inputs for the nerual net
+- Deciding how to reduce a text excerpt into inputs for the neural net
 - Extracting the information required from the text into the inputs for the neural net
 - Writing the learning algorithm for the neural net to be as accurate as possible